-An estimated 97 million adults in the United States are overweight or obese which amounts to one-third of adults (34.9%) and 17% of youth.
+In the United States between 2017-2018, overweight and obesity amounted to 42.4% of adults and 18.5% of youth.
 Being obese substantially raises the risk of developing hypertension (high blood pressure), dyslipidemia (high cholesterol), type 2 diabetes, coronary heart disease, stroke, gallbladder disease, osteoarthritis, sleep apnea and respiratory problems, and endometrial, breast, prostate, and colon cancers.
 Higher body weights are also associated with increases in all-cause mortality (i.e. death from all causes).
 Obese individuals may also suffer from social stigmatization and discrimination.
 As a major contributor to preventive death in the United States today, overweight and obesity pose a major public health challenge.

 The Definition, Prevalence, and Cost of Obesity

 The way the medical profession defines obesity is based on a ratio called the body mass index (BMI).
 Dividing your weight (in kilograms) by the square of your height (in meters) provides the BMI.